ofajs/ofa-v4-docs/docs/en/docs/get-started/basic-concept.md

 # Basic Concepts of Instances

-The `$` instance is an encapsulation of elements on a page.
-In addition to selecting existing elements, it can also create new elements and manipulate them.
+The `$` instance encapsulates elements on the page and can be used to select existing elements as well as to create and manipulate new elements.
 In this chapter, we will introduce how to create new elements and perform some operations on the `$` instance.

-## Creating New Elements
+## Create New Elements

-Through the `$` instance, we can directly create new elements and manipulate them.
-For example:
+Through `$` examples, we can directly create new elements and manipulate them, for example:

 ```html
 <!DOCTYPE html>